-Finally, when an order is received, the items on the purchase order automatically replenishes back to your inventory.
+Finally, when an order is received, the items on the purchase order automatically replenish back to your inventory.

 Set Reorder Points or Generate Manual Purchase Orders

 Purchase orders can be created manually whenever you recognize a product is running low, but this isn’t the method we recommend using.
-Instead, automate reordering by setting min and max stock levels.
+Instead, automate reordering by setting minimum and maximum stock levels.